kristynrb/online_teaching_resources/README.md

 <hr>

 ### Lesson Framing and Objectives
-As you're giving your lesson, it's as important to post some objectives or guideposts for the students as it is for you to verbally give these queues.
+As you're giving your lesson, it's as important to **visually** show what you're about to do by posting objectives or guideposts for the students.
+This is equally as importnat as you giving verbal queues.

 ![objectives](https://i.imgur.com/cqRQWKT.png)